Have you ever wanted to create a private blog?

 Now, even your regular WordPress users will be able to see all of your private posts and pages (as long as they’re logged in).

 Sometimes, you might want to go beyond individual posts and pages to make your entire WordPress site private.

 In that case, you have a few options depending on your needs.
 If you:

-- Just want to make your site private while you’re performing maintenance, you’ll probably be best off using a WordPress maintenance plugin.
+- Just want to make your site private while you’re performing maintenance, you’ll probably be best off using a WordPress maintenance mode plugin.